 - Most Popular Military Hairstyles

-The 1950s elephant trunk hairstyles into the iconic cuts they are today.
+Elephant-trunk haircuts from the 1950s evolved into their iconic forms today.
 Why not bring that retro vibe into the here and now?